Charlie Robinson (actor): Later career

-In 2010, Robinson worked at the Oregon Shakespeare Festival and co-starred in the film Jackson which was directed by J.F.
-Lawton.
+In 2010, Robinson worked at the Oregon Shakespeare Festival and co-starred in the film Jackson which was directed by J. F. Lawton.
 Robinson appeared as "Troy" in August Wilson's Fences at Southern California's South Coast Repertory in Costa Mesa from January 22, 2010 until February 21, 2010.
 In September 2013, he returned to the theater to portray Willy Loman in Death of a Salesman.
-In 2015, he played Mr. Munson, the blind tenant on Mom whom Bonnie avoids helping out with apartment issues.
+In 2015, he played Mr. Munson, the blind tenant on Mom whom Bonnie avoids helping with apartment issues.

 Illness and death

 Robinson died on July 11, 2021, at Ronald Reagan UCLA Medical Center, from cardiac arrest with multisystem organ failure due to septic shock and metastatic adenocarcinoma, a type of glandular cancer.
 He was 75.

-Awards and nominations

-Robinson received the NAACP Image Award for Outstanding Actor in a Comedy Series.